MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-message-extension.md

 ## Next step

-Publish your app to be discoverable in Teams, Outlook, and Microsoft 365:
+Publish your app to be discoverable in Teams, Outlook, and Microsoft 365 app:

 > [!div class="nextstepaction"]
 > [Publish Teams apps for Outlook and Microsoft 365 app](publish.md)